Last Updated: June 5, 2026

 • F - Selection for the Report Design page.

-• G—Zoom slider.
+• G - Zoom slider.
 This slider zooms the timescale.
-However, unlike in other Office projects, there is no way to zoom the view.
+However, unlike other Office products like Excel and Word, there is no way to zoom the view.

 Figure 4.12 Status bar in MSP.

-Let’s review these messages and selections in Options and make two selections.
+Let’s review these messages and make two selections in Options.
 To open Project Options or Options, select File and then Options at the bottom of the Backstage View.

 Notice that the Ready message on the status bar has changed to Busy.
-You can make selections in Options, but you can not edit the data in the project, so the project is busy.
+Although you can make selections in Options, you cannot edit the data in the project, so it is busy.

 Let’s make two changes in Options.
 First, select the Schedule page.
 At the bottom of the page, you will notice radio buttons for turning calculations on or off.
 Select the On button.
 When you click OK in Options, all open projects will be calculated.
 Calculation is a global selection that is applied to all open projects.